Anna Windass: Storylines

-Anna first appears on screen with her long-term boyfriend Eddie (Steve Huison) when they refuse to pay Joe McIntyre (Reece Dinsdale) for a kitchen refit.
-David Platt (Jack P. Shepherd) then tries to force them to pay but after they refuse, he makes a number of threats, resulting in David, Tina McIntyre (Michelle Keegan) and Graeme Proctor (Craig Gazey) setting fire to the Windasses' kitchen.
+Anna Windass first appears on screen with her long-term boyfriend Eddie (Steve Huison) when they refuse to pay builder Joe McIntyre (Reece Dinsdale) for a kitchen refit.
+Joe's protege David Platt (Jack P. Shepherd) then tries to force them to pay but they refuse.
+David then carries out his threat of retaliation by enlisting both his best friend Graeme Proctor (Craig Gazey) and Joe's daughter Tina (Michelle Keegan) to help set fire to the Windasses' kitchen.
+The trio succeed and they escape before Anna and Eddie's wayward son, Gary (Mikey North), could catch them.

-The Windass family move into No. 6 Coronation Street with the rest of her family.
-She has a heart-to-heart with new neighbour Gail Platt (Helen Worth) to make peace as she wants a fresh start in Coronation Street even though their families are feuding and convinces Eddie to make peace with Gail's partner, Joe.
+Weeks later, however, the Windass family move into No. 6 Coronation Street with the rest of her family.
+She has a heart-to-heart with David's mother Gail (Helen Worth), who is also her new next-door neighbour and Joe's boyfriend, to make peace as she wants a fresh start in Coronation Street even though their families are feuding and convinces Eddie to make peace with Gail's partner, Joe.
 This ends badly at Christmas, as Gail's invitation for the Windasses to stop in for dinner soon leads to Joe throwing food at them and forcing them out of the house.

-As the New Year begins, Anna is dismayed as she senses Eddie sinking back into his con artist ways; she always objected to them and her character shows her desire to live a free life without stealing and scrounging money from society,.
-However the feud between her son Gary (Mikey North) and David Platt grows more volatile and in March 2009 she is relieved when Gary is cleared of assaulting David and Anna attempts to influence Gail and Tina to make David drop the charges.
+As the New Year in 2009 begins, Anna is dismayed as she senses Eddie sinking back into his con artist ways; she always objected to them and her character shows her desire to live a free life without stealing and scrounging money from society,.
+However, the feud between Gary and David grows more volatile and in March 2009 she is relieved when Gary is cleared of assaulting David in public; with Anna also attempting to convince both Gail and Tina to make David drop the charges.
 She is also seen breaking down on a number of occasions, trying to hold her family together.

-In April 2009, Roy Cropper (David Neilson) gives Anna a job in the café.
-Initially, Roy's wife Hayley (Julie Hesmondhalgh) is sceptical but is impressed by Anna's work ethic and she continues to work there.
-Hayley also takes Anna's side when Eddie steals and poses as Roy in a scam to receive free alcohol from the cash-and-carry.
+In April 2009, Anna is given a job at the local café by owner Roy Cropper (David Neilson) and she manages to impress him with her work ethic; Roy's wife Hayley (Julie Hesmondhalgh) is initially sceptical but she too becomes impressed by Anna's services.
+Anna's friendship with Hayley strengthens when she takes the Croppers' side over being unhappy with Eddie after he steals and poses as Roy in a scam to receive free alcohol from the cash-and-carry.

-Anna is dismayed in 2010 when Gary decides that he wants to join the army.
+In 2010, Anna is dismayed when Gary decides that he wants to join the army.
 She fears for his life on the front line, but eventually comes to terms with his career decision.
 However, Anna is later dismayed when Gary is reported as being AWOL; after she comforts him over his secret fears he returns to duty.

-2010 also sees Anna and Eddie looking into adopting a child.
+By then, Anna and Eddie are seeking to adopt a child.
 Anna's nephew, Rory visits while his parents are on holiday.
 Eddie is seen pushing Rory round in a pram, upsetting Becky as she thinks that Anna and Eddie have been given a child.